KYC and AML

 Know Your Customer (KYC) and Anti-Money Laundering (AML) regulations are extremely important in protecting financial systems against illicit activities such as money laundering, terrorism financing, and fraud.
 As global regulatory frameworks continue to evolve, 2025 is poised to bring significant changes, especially in the European Union (EU), where new AML directives and technologies are redefining compliance protocols.

-What Is KYC And Why Does It Matter?
+What Is KYC And Why Is It Important?

 Know Your Customer (KYC) is a critical component of the broader Anti-Money Laundering (AML) framework.
 It refers to the processes organisations use to verify the identity and credentials of their clients, ensuring they are legitimate and not linked to criminal activities.
 This practice is not limited to financial institutions; it extends to industries such as insurance, real estate, and even emerging sectors like cryptocurrency exchanges.